LudoPep/categorySelector/README.md

 # CategorySelector

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.5.
+This project was generated using Angular version 20.0.5.
+It is a Single Page Application where the user can select a category among multiple category groups.
+The user can search through all categories using a keyword, or search by category group.
+A display option is available, allowing either a classic view by category group or an alphabetical view.

+Once a category is selected, a button is enabled to submit the user choice.

 ## Development server